 More than three years into the journey of parenting my extra needs kid, I don’t know that we will ever have the full picture.

 I’ve read great posts from parent-child combos who have finally figured it out (like this ADHD post from JaxMomsBlog).
 I’ve had moments along the way when I thought we had it all figured out, too.
 But then he grows, and shifts, and changes just like all kids do, and suddenly the picture is different.

-Lately, parenting my extra needs child has been, well…extra.
-I’m in the middle of advocating for an informed, beneficial class placement for him at his Waldorf-inspired public charter school.
-On recommendation from his physician, we’re a month into a trial wheat-free, dairy-free, low sugar diet and a host of expensive nutritional supplements that seem to be making his throat clearing tic worse.
-I’ve been so immersed in the details that I’ve lost sight of his significant gains in handwriting, his advanced visual perception skills that make him a lego master, and his never-failing empathetic and curious spirit.
+During the summer between kindergarten and first grade, parenting my extra needs child was, well…extra.
+I was in the middle of advocating for an informed, beneficial class placement for him at his Waldorf-inspired public charter school.
+On recommendation from his physician, we were a month into a trial wheat-free, dairy-free, low sugar diet and a host of expensive nutritional supplements that seemed to be making his throat-clearing tic worse.
+I was so immersed in the details that I lost sight of his significant gains in handwriting, his advanced visual perception skills that make him a lego master, and his never-failing empathetic and curious spirit.

-This week the boys are spending extra time with their dad, which is the perfect opportunity for me to take a break and remind myself of the lessons that have buoyed me over the years.
-If you’re a single parent and not quite sure what’s up with your kid, consider this.
+That summer the boys spent some extra time with their dad, which was the perfect opportunity for me to take a break and remind myself of the lessons that have buoyed me over the years.
+If you’re a single parent and not quite sure what’s up with your kid, consider this:

 1. Know when to take a step back.